 The Ruin of Kilcash

 When Walter Butler of Garryrickin (1703-83) inherited the Ormond Estate from his cousin, John Butler of Kilcash, he moved into Kilkenny Castle with his wife, Eleanor Morres (1711-93).
-Their son, John (1740-95; also called ‘Jack o’ the Castle’) married Anne Wandesford (1754-1830), the daughter and heir of the 1st Earl of Wandesford (Castlecomer, Co.
+Their son, John (1740-95; also called ‘Jack o’ the Castle’), married Anne Wandesford (1754-1830), the daughter and heir of the 1st Earl of Wandesford (Castlecomer, Co.
 Kilkenny).
 John converted to Protestantism and was politically astute.
 As a result, the Dublin House of Lords recognised the continuing existence of the Ormond title and he became the 17th Earl.
-Both Walter Butler of Garryrickin and his son were buried in the mausoleum at Kilcash.
+He and his father were buried in the mausoleum at Kilcash.

 The original material on this site can be reproduced for non-commercial purposes once its source is duly acknowledged. © John Flood, University of Groningen, 2019.